influxdata/docs-v2/content/influxdb/cloud-iox/reference/cli/influx/user/_index.md

       The `influx user` command and its subcommands manage **InfluxDB OSS 2.x** users, but do not manage users in **InfluxDB Cloud**.
-      Use the InfluxDB Cloud user interface to manage account information.
+      Use the InfluxDB Cloud UI to manage account information.
 canonical: /{{< latest "influxdb" "v2" >}}/reference/cli/influx/user/
 ---